 He received an MA in Film and Media Studies from Columbia University and an MA and a BA in Foreign Languages and Literatures from National Taiwan University.
 His curatorial experiences include internship in the Department of Film at MoMA in NYC as well as ongoing collaboration with Harvard Film Archive on East Asian film programs.

-- East Asian visual culture, film, media
+- East Asian cinema and media

-- Media environment, ecology, and infrastructure
+- Media ecology and infrastructure

 - Archaeology of the Eyeball: Lu Xun, Eye-gouging Myth, and Ocular Anatomy

 - The Motorcycle Diaries of a Topolect Cinema

 - The Politics and Pedagogy of East Asian Cinema at an American University